mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 Paginated API endpoint looks like: `https://api.github.com/repos/$orgName/$repoName/contributors?per_page=100&page=$page`

-Please, notice that the response is a JSON array.
+Notice, that the response is a JSON array.
 Important fields for us should be first and last of each - `"login"` and "`contributions`":

 ![alt ""](../images/github-contributors-aggregator/contributors-example.png)